Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Evaluation

 \subsubsection{Dataset}

-Due to the unavailability of the datasets used in the state-of-the-art lightning prediction models~\cite{lightnet,zhou2022lightnet+,adsnet}, we prepare a new dataset and evaluate \emph{\sys{}} and the baselines on it.
+Due to the unavailability of the datasets used in the state-of-the-art lightning prediction models~\citep{lightnet,zhou2022lightnet+,adsnet}, we prepare a new dataset and evaluate \sys{} and the baselines on it.
 We have made the dataset\footnote{\url{https://doi.org/10.5281/zenodo.15324370}} and code\footnote{\url{https://www.github.com/arifinnasif/DeepLight}} publicly available.
 The dataset is based on a region of the USA, where lightning is more frequent.
 The region in contention is centered around Dallas and encompasses certain parts of Texas and Oklahoma.
 The latitude of the region ranges from \(30.2^\circ N\) to \(35.93^\circ N\) and the longitude ranges from \(93.52^\circ W\) to \(100.3^\circ W\).
 We divide the region into a grid of \(159 \times 159\) cells with each cell being \(4km \times 4km\).
-In our experiments, we utilize Lightning Occurrence and Activity data and Cloud Property data from the GOES satellite~\cite{abi-acha, abi-cod, abi-ctp, glm-lcfa}, and Radar Reflectivity data from the NEXRAD radar system~\cite{noaa_radar_reflectivity}, all corresponding to our target region and time frame.
+In our experiments, we utilize Lightning Occurrence and Activity data and Cloud Property data from the GOES satellite~\citep{abi-acha, abi-cod, abi-ctp, glm-lcfa}, and Radar Reflectivity data from the NEXRAD radar system~\citep{noaa_radar_reflectivity}, all corresponding to our target region and time frame.
 The dataset consists of hourly observations collected from April to July for the years 2021, 2022, and 2023.
 Data from 2021 and 2022 are used for training ($66.66\%$), April and May of 2023 for validation ($16.67\%$), and June and July of 2023 for testing ($16.67\%$).
+For all experiments, the model uses a lookback window of $s = 6$ hours; that is, the past $s$ hourly frames of lightning observations, radar reflectivity, and cloud properties are used to forecast the next $h$ frames.

 \begin{enumerate} \item \textbf{Satellite Data:} GOES satellite data, available via NOAA's Open Data Dissemination (NODD)\footnote{\url{https://www.noaa.gov/information-technology/open-data-dissemination}}, are accessed using \textbf{goes-2-go} from the \texttt{noaa-goes16} AWS S3 bucket.
 We obtain cloud top height, cloud top pressure, cloud optical depth, lightning observations, lightning frequency, and flash energy, all in netCDF4 format.
 Data are interpolated onto a 2D grid using \texttt{scipy.interpolate.griddata}.
 Table~\ref{tab:param_prod_var} details parameter derivation from various products.